visioncortex/ShapeCode/README.md

 The idea of the algorithm is simple - it falls under the statistical shape analysis family, basically denoting the mass of the shape as fraction of the occupancy of space, and shuffling the bits by their contribution to entropy - more significant bits come first.

+In some sense, SymCode is a heavily simplified version of ShapeCode.

 TODO